wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 Your Wavefront instance includes a set of [Getting Started Dashboards](dashboards_getting_started.html) built using the sample metrics.
 Let's get started by reviewing some of these dashboards and metrics.

 1. Log into Wavefront.
-For many users the Intro:Home dashboard displays by default.
+For many users the Tutorial: Home dashboard displays by default.
 If so, review the dashboard contents now.
 1. To get further acquainted with Wavefront basics, we'll look at a few other Wavefront Getting Started Dashboards.
 Select **Dashboards > All Dashboards**.
 1. In the Tag Paths section of the filter bar on the left, expand the **wavefront** node and click the **wavefront.tutorial** tag.
 1. Click each dashboard and review:
-  - Intro: Home - (if you haven't already reviewed it in step 1.)
+  - Tutorial: Introduction - (if you haven't already reviewed it in step 1.)
-  - Intro: Getting Started with Wavefront Query Language - gives an overview of how to construct metrics queries.
+  - Tutorial: Getting Started with Wavefront Query Language - gives an overview of how to construct metrics queries.
-  - Intro: Dashboard Basics: Chart Types - describes the different ways of displaying metrics.
+  - Tutorial: Dashboard Basics: Chart Types - describes the different ways of displaying metrics.

 1. The Getting Started Dashboards all use sample metrics.
 You can explore any metrics in Wavefront, including the **~sample.** metrics, using the Metrics browser:
     1. Select **Browse > Metrics**.